 For individual employees, a deployment can be a long, time-consuming event that takes them away from their regular duties.
 This can cause a lot of stress and make them less amenable to learning the new system.

-Most Ariba solutions require cooperation across a several departments.
+Buy-in is also required across departments.
 Creating and managing these diverse teams is often a complex, time-consuming process to coordinate and follow up on.

 Planning for these challenges early in the process saves time and frustration and can help you avoid failure.